 Prior to 2016, Prop 64, and the veritable dismantling of the edibles industry, the edibles market was a very different place.
 Funky mom and pop brands regularly rolled out fun products like dosed ice creams, 1000 milligram coffee cakes, cannabis lattes, and anything else you could possibly concoct.
 Creativity flowered as these little companies branded their magic products in wild packaging.
 It was a beautiful time.

 Flash forward to now, none of those brands exist.
 Along with legality came a slew of restrictions on edibles in California, namely a 10 milligram per serving dosage cap, a ban on any products with dairy or that require refrigeration, and packaging laws stringent enough to deflate any marketing team's attempts at artful presentation.

-The edibles market today is made up of a handful of brands who managed to weather the storm, and is mitigated mostly to products that fall into the following three categories: chocolates or caramels, baked goods and gummies or hard candy.
+The edibles market today is made up of a handful of brands that managed to weather the storm and is mitigated mostly to products that fall into the following three categories: chocolates or caramels, baked goods, and gummies or hard candy.

 What dose works best for you?

 Nothing is more important than dosing when it comes to choosing an edible, especially for those nervous about getting too high.
 To better understand dosing, let's cover the main types of edible doses you'll encounter:

 Microdosing is the key for novice users looking to explore the world of edibles.
 These products, like Kiva's Petra Mints and Dosies Sublimes, offer 1 milligrams — 5 milligrams of THC per serving, making it virtually impossible to take too much when following instructions.